listlessbird/poland-ai-ts-workshop/exercises/05-evals/05.2-deterministic-eval/problem/readme.md

 Your job here is to do a little bit of eval-driven development.
 You are going to write the scorers here based on the example in the previous exercise.

-Then, you're going to update the system prompt above to pass the links in here:
+Then, you're going to update the system prompt in [`evals/question-answerer.eval.ts`](./evals/question-answerer.eval.ts) to pass the links in here:

 ```ts
 prompt: `